luissalgueiro/muonIdentificationVGG16finetune/README.md

-In this repository we present, the scripts and notebooks were we develop muon identifier Convolutional Neural Network for CONNIE 1x5 experiment.
+In this repository we present, the scripts and notebooks developed fo muon identifier Convolutional Neural Network in CONNIE 1x5 experiment.

 Since all the runs are in root files we developed several extraction scripts: